metacommunities/metacommunities/publications/sss_dec2015/log.md

 ## Wed Mar  2 10:04:20 UTC 2016
 - fixing up the table of event counts.
 Maybe that should go earlier.
 And I'm thinking the actual capital numbers I use should be synced with the timeline data, so that I have a clear view of particular numbers
 - about to write something about imitation as seen in names
+- put a couple of paras drawing on huge imitation literature, and started to write about ways of resisting their expansion.
+Too often it feels like imitative theory wants itself to go viral, rather than staying situated.
+Configuration might be answer to this ... or it might implode ...
+- I like the point about there being no infrastructure -- should check that out more

 # TODO